People prefer AI poetry over Shakespeare

 What about everyday writing?

 I once wrote about whether using ChatGPT content as your own words is acceptable.
 I argued then that in substantive discussions, what matters is the value of the argument, not who formulated it.
-This Nature study provides hard data supporting that intuition.
-If even in poetry, where creativity and artistic sensitivity are what matters, people can’t tell AI from human, what does that say about everyday emails or LinkedIn posts?
+These two studies, taken together, provide hard data supporting that intuition.
+If even in poetry and literary prose people can’t tell AI from human (and often prefer AI), what does that say about everyday emails or LinkedIn posts?

 Read more about ATS and Element here.